PITTSFIELD -- Linda Lavin says she likes to think of her cabaret shows as parties to which everyone is invited.

 "These are all the songs I've loved and kind of grown up with, that mean a lot to me in telling the story of who I am," she explained.
 She cited her title song as one very cogent example: " ‘You've Got Possibilities' was the song I did in my first starring role on Broadway, in ‘It's a Bird, It's a Plane It's Superman.' "

 Lavin has one of those voices that best can be described as cute and endearing, one that tends immediately to embrace her listeners.
 Her skillful musical director, Billy Stritch, takes advantage of that distinctive vocal lilt in his arrangements.

 "It all feels very good," said Lavin.
 "We have a fabulous quintet of great musicians, wonderful arrangements, and also I play the piano.
-It's a happy, sexy, funny, intimate and joyful evening," she promised.

 In addition to Stritch, that quintet on which she lavished praise will include Aaron Weinstein, violin; Tom Hubbard, bass; John Hart, guitar, and Steve Bakunas, the drummer who also doubles as Lavin's husband.